scalacenter/scalafix/docs/users/installation.md

 The task `myproject/scalafix` runs for **main sources** in the project `myproject`.
 To run Scalafix on **test sources**, execute `myproject/test:scalafix` instead.
-To run on both main and test sources, execute `; myproject/scalafix ; myproject/test:scalafix`
+To run on both main and test sources, execute `myproject/scalafixAll`.

 ### Integration tests

-By default, the `scalafix` command is enabled for the `Compile` and `Test` configurations.
+By default, the `scalafix` command is enabled for the `Compile` and `Test` configurations, and `scalafixAll` will run on both of them.
 To enable Scalafix for other configuration like `IntegrationTest`, add the following to your project settings

 ```diff
  lazy val myproject = project